Power in Every Digit

 Your total weight and body composition play a role.
 It takes more energy to move more body mass.
 However, as you build lean body mass, your “engine” gets stronger, often making your “easy” pace feel faster over time.

 Absolutely!
 Walking is one of the best ways to boost your daily energy expenditure.
-Use the calculator to see how a slightly faster walk can change your TDEE over a long distance.
+Use the Pace Calculator to see how a slightly faster walk can change your TDEE over a long distance.